 Video recorded 7th July 2020.
 Data correct at the time of presentation

 Dr. Gerry Dolan, Dr. Sarah Mangles, Dr. Elizabeth Chalmers and Dr. Charles Hay share their UK-wide experiences of patient management and care during the COVID-19 pandemic, including their opinions on potential mid-long term impact on the pandemic for their clinical practice and on their patients.

 Video recorded 10th June 2020.
 Data correct at time of presentation.

 Dr Michael Callaghan discusses the management of breakthrough bleeds in a patient receiving HEMLIBRA, and reviews HEMLIBRA annualised bleed rate data.

-Dr Gerry Dolan presents the case of a patient who was limiting physical activity to minimise bleeding events, and discusses the potential benefits of HEMLIBRA in this patient.
+Dr Gerry Dolan presents the case of a patient who was previously limiting physical activity to minimise bleeding events, and the potential benefits of initiating HEMLIBRA in this patient.